giladturok/CleanCV/README.md

-# CleanCV :soap: : Modern, mimimal, & modular academic CV
+# CleanCV :soap: :scroll: : Modern, mimimal, & modular academic CV

 CleanCV is a modern, minimal, and modular LaTeX CV designed for academics, students, and researchers.